 The goal is to provide products to the community that enable science in four guiding science themes; making a census of the Solar System is one of the four.
 LSST project therefore design products that are:

-A short overview of LSST Solar System data products can be found here .
+A short overview of Rubin LSST Solar System data products can be found here .
 The Data Products Definition Document (DPDD) defines what the nightly and yearly catalogs will contain.
 You can find a handy outline of the proposed database schema for the LSST SSObject table here .
 More information on the Rubin Observatory's Solar System Data Processing can be found here .

 Image Credit: Rubin Observatory Data Management/Mario Jurić